CementGB-4-0/CementGB.github.io/pages/docs/guides/introduction-to-il2cpp.md

 > [!TIP]
 > Some useful information about how this system works in Unity itself can be found in the [Unity docs](https://docs.unity.com/), starting from the [`SerializeField` attribute documentation](https://docs.unity3d.com/ScriptReference/SerializeField.html).

 Explanations for this in modding are hard to come by, but we'll try our best to summarize.
 Basically, Unity's serialized `MonoBehaviour` fields (such as non-hidden public fields and private fields with the [`SerializeField`](https://docs.unity3d.com/ScriptReference/SerializeField.html) attribute) are saved as separate data associated with that script's `GameObject` and `Assembly`.

 In Mono, it was possible, without any extra effort, to make custom scripts inside the Unity Editor with these serialized fields and later inject the object the script is attached to via [`AssetBundle`](https://docs.unity3d.com/ScriptReference/AssetBundle.html) into the game with all editor-assigned fields preserved.
 With IL2CPP this becomes slightly harder.

 > [!NOTE]
 > The following concepts are taken from [this Il2CppInterop pull request](https://github.com/BepInEx/Il2CppInterop/pull/24) and further explained.

 If you know enough C# or OOP, you're probably at least vaguely aware of value and reference types.
-Value types are basically `primitive` types, such as `float` or `int`, or deriving from `struct`, and reference types derive from `object` (defined in a `class`).
-In order to properly inject `MonoBehaviour` fields IL2CPP-side, you must know the difference between the two.
+Value types are basically `primitive` types, such as `float` or `int`, or deriving from `struct`, and reference types are ones deriving from `object` (i.e. defined in a `class`).
+In order to properly inject `MonoBehaviour` fields into the game's domain, you must use one or the other.

-The PR noted above shows an example for implementing these fields both in the editor before injection and in the game; IL2CPP-side.
+The PR noted above shows an example for implementing these fields both in the editor environment before injection and in the game, which we'll call "native-side".
 Here are a couple things to notice:

-- In the editor (Unity Editor Script), the datatype assigned to the variable is simply `string`, `GameObject`, or `long`, and can be any serializable type.
+- In the "Unity Editor Script" provided in the PR, the datatype assigned to the variable is simply `string`, `GameObject`, or `long`, and can be any *default* [serializable type](https://docs.unity3d.com/ScriptReference/SerializeField.html#:~:text=CANNOT%20serialize%20properties.-,Serializable%20types,-Unity%20can%20serialize).
+- In the "Injection Script" provided in the PR, the datatype assigned to the variable is different.
+It is now a generic type wrapping the original type defined in the Editor Script.
-- The Start method and its code only exists in the Injection Script.
-The only important thing is that its
+- The Start method (and by extension *any* method defined in both scripts) and its working code only exists at runtime, in the Injection Script.
+- The Start method in the Injection Script accesses the value of injected fields by calling the `.Get()` method on the `Il2Cpp*****Field`-type variable. *This is how you must access the values of all editor-assigned fields at runtime.*

 > [!TODO]
 > Link to tutorial on IL2CPP custom and non-custom dummy scripts.